antelle/node-stream-zip/README.md

 });
 ```

+# Options

+You can pass these options to the constructor
-If you pass `storeEntries: true` to constructor, you will be able to access entries inside zip archive with:
+- `storeEntries: true` - you will be able to work with entries inside zip archive, otherwise the only way to access them is `entry` event
+- `skipEntryNameValidation: true` - by default, entry name is checked for malicious characters, like `../` or `c:\123`, pass this flag to disable validation errors

+# Methods

 - `zip.entries()` - get all entries description
 - `zip.entry(name)` - get entry description by name